jsanant/open-tracing-101/README.md

 # open-tracing-101
-Demo flask application using OpenTracing &amp; Jaeger
+Demo flask application using OpenTracing and Jaeger